Problems

 • Seeing things "disappear"

-The Withholding Cycle Becomes Self-Perpetuating
+The Withholding Cycle Is Self-Perpetuating

-Functional constipation peaks at age 2.3 years—precisely during typical toilet training.
+Functional constipation peaks at age 2.3 years — precisely during typical toilet training.

 Why Pressure Makes Poop Problems Worse